-SEOUL: South Korea raise minimum wage by 10.9% for the next year has been set at 8,350 won ($7.37) per hour, officials decided on Saturday.
+SEOUL: South Korea raise the minimum wage by 10.9% for the next year has been set at 8,350 won ($7.37) per hour, officials decided on Saturday.

 South Korea’s business groups and the country’s umbrella labor union expressed disappointment after the government said on Saturday it would raise minimum wages by 10.9 percent for 2019.

 The Minimum Wage Commission announced after the long 19 hours meeting all overnight.
-The council comprised of representatives from labor, management, and the general public.
+The council was comprised of representatives from labor, management, and the general public.

 Despite the absence of management members in the council meeting, minimum wage proposals from the labor side — 8,680 won and the general public group — 8,350 won were put up for a vote.
-The latter earned 8 votes and was chosen as the minimum wage for 2019.
+The latter earned eight votes and was chosen as the minimum wage for 2019.

 A lobby group representing small business owners called the wage increase a “unilateral decision” and said it would impose a “moratorium” on its implementation.